DataDog/terraform-provider-datadog/docs/resources/dashboard.md

 - `height` (Number) The height of the widget.
 - `width` (Number) The width of the widget.
 - `x` (Number) The position of the widget on the x (horizontal) axis.
-Should be greater than or equal to 0.
+Must be greater than or equal to 0.
 - `y` (Number) The position of the widget on the y (vertical) axis.
-Should be greater than or equal to 0.
+Must be greater than or equal to 0.

 Optional:

 - `is_column_break` (Boolean) Whether the widget should be the first one on the second column in high density or not.
-Only for the new dashboard layout and only one widget in the dashboard should have this property set to `true`.
+Only one widget in the dashboard should have this property set to `true`.